Grapple Platformer Prototype

 The grapple system

 Dynamic rope retraction.
-At speed mid-chain, the player often arrives at the anchor with inward radial velocity — in a fixed-length pendulum that goes slack, killing momentum right when it should compound.
+At speed mid-chain, the player often arrives at the anchor with inward radial velocity.
+In a fixed-length pendulum that goes slack, killing momentum right when it should compound.
 The fix: rope length retracts dynamically to match the player's actual position, keeping the tether taut and converting inward velocity into angular momentum at the tighter radius.
 The ice-skater effect, applied reactively.
-The grapple isn't a rope — it's the symbiote extending itself.
+The grapple isn't a rope, it's the symbiote extending itself.
 A rope goes slack; a symbiote contracts.
 The physics necessity became the thing that makes it feel alive.

 The shotgun as primary propulsion